 It’s an example of how letting go of your children can be a problem.

-She’s an intelligent, independent woman and yet sometimes I still treat her as a child.
+She’s an intelligent, independent woman, and yet sometimes I still treat her as a child.
 It’s not intentional.
 It’s not because she needs to be asked.
-It’s just habit, from years of asking her such questions.
+It’s just a habit from years of asking her such questions.
 That’s what I have always done for her.
 It’s what parents do for their children.
-It’s fulfilling that protective, nurturing, supportive role that parents have.
+It’s fulfilling to play the protective, nurturing, supportive role that parents have.

-It’s a role that I and many others can find difficult to let go of.
+It’s a role that many others and I find difficult to let go of.

 It is with great effort that I must forcibly try to control this instinctive fatherliness.
 I must stop fussing.
 She’s an adult now.
 I need to treat her as an adult.

 But it can be so difficult.
-It’s not only a habit, it’s also the fact that we want the best for our children.
-If we have some extra knowledge or experience then we should pass it on to them.
+It’s not only a habit, but it’s also the fact that we want the best for our children.
+If we have any extra knowledge or experience, we should pass it on to them.
 If we can help, then that’s what we should do.
-And of course, father knows best; father’s usually right.
+And of course, father knows best; fathers are usually right!

 But some things they have to learn for themselves; sometimes father isn’t right; sometimes we don’t know what they really want or really think; sometimes they just want to do their own thing.